-We started with the 2007 Rose Table Wine which is primarily Grenache.
-Grenache is an interesting varietal in that it produces huge amounts of fruit which for a variety of factors can have a hard time ripening evenly.
-This wine is clean, crisp with lively acidity and fruit including notes of watermelon and wild strawberry.
+The 2007 Rosé Table Wine is primarily Grenache.
+Grenache is an interesting variety in that it produces large amounts of fruit which for a variety of factors can have a hard time ripening evenly.
+This wine is clean, crisp with lively acidity and intriguing fruit including notes of watermelon and wild strawberry.

-The 2006 Roussanne is a weighty viscous wine that is a brilliant dark yellow color.
+The 2006 Roussanne is a weighty viscous wine that is a golden yellow in color.
 As Bayard describes; it has a certain “phenolic grip” or “white wine tannins”.
-This “waxiness” characteristic is typical of a Roussanne and is noticeable as soon as it hits your palate and is a wine that really shines with some food; it pairs well with a variety of cheeses or fish.
+This “waxiness” character is typical of a Roussanne and is noticeable as soon as it hits the palate; it is a wine that really shines with some food – pairing well with a variety of cheeses or fish.
 It is blended slightly with Viognier which brings additional aromatics to the bouquet and a hint of apricot to the palate.
 Stone fruit, honeycomb and a slight nuttiness are also found on the palate.